Skip to main content

 For PRO registration

-This is the same procedure included in the bundle's README.txt.
-It allows complete, independent verification using standard tools.
+This is the same procedure included in the bundle's README.md.
+It allows independent verification using standard tools.

 You do not need to verify everything